 Eight Glasses of Water a Day?The study provides some support for the general recommendation to drink eight glasses of water a day while dieting.
-For most people that would add a liter or two to their regular water intake.
+For most people that would add a liter or two (a couple of sports bottles full) to their regular water intake.
 The extra calorie-burn would be about 100 calories a day if drinking 2 liters (2 quarts or 4 water-bottles full) more than usual.

 Dangers of Too Much WaterDon't start drinking an extra gallon of water a day - that can kill you, especially if you are fasting or eating very little.
 Water taken in must be in balance with body salt - electrolytes.
 The body needs to maintain salt balance or risk hyponatremia with heart attack and even death.
 Drinking too much water dilutes the salt in your blood and tissues - and can kill you.
 Healthy athletes have died from drinking too much plain water and not replacing salt.
 Dieters should not plunge into drinking gallons of water a day in hopes of burning a few more calories.
 Drink an extra few glasses, yes.
 But a gallon is too much.